MachineNeil/online-certificates/README.md

-# My online certificates
+# Online STEM Certifications

-The purpose of this repository is to showcase my self-motivated, hands-on development, which I attempt to classify with the aid of the following Venn diagram.
+This repository showcases my professional certificates, specializations, online courses, and guided projects completed to expand and reinforce my theoretical and practical knowledge in science, mathematics, and computer science.
+It reflects my continuous learning journey and hands-on experience across STEM disciplines, which I attempt to classify with the aid of the following Venn diagram.
 This will be an ever-evolving endeavor.

 <p align="center">
   <img src="https://github.com/MachineNeil/online-certificates/assets/112895385/55ef28b7-8267-4722-9f9f-27eaf72aa8ae"/>